NOAA-ORR-ERD/PyGnome/Installing.rst

 Linux:
 ......

-The Linux 64bit-python3.10 is the one to use.
+The Linux 64bit version is the one to use.

 NOTE: *We do not support 32 bit on any platform.*